astronomer/docs/astro/ci-cd.md

 ## Use CI/CD for DAG-only deploys

 A DAG-only deploy workflow utilizes the `--dags` CLI flag to improve the performance of your CI/CD workflows.
-These CI/CD pipelines deploy your DAGs only when modify files in your `dags` folder, and they deploy your entire Astro project as an image when any other files or directories are modified.
+These CI/CD pipelines deploy your DAGs only when files in your `dags` folder are modified, and they deploy your entire Astro project as an image when any other files or directories are modified.

 This workflow has a number of benefits:

-- Your Deployment's infrastructure will not experience down time for updates to DAG code.
+- Your Deployment's infrastructure will not experience downtime for updates to DAG code.
 - DAG only deploys are faster than image deploys.
 Your code changes will appear in Airflow faster than for project configuration changes
 - You can have different sets of users deploy project changes and DAG changes.